 Grain selection is based on the age of the horse and health factors like whether the horse would be a hard or easier keeper, whether we are dealing with ulcers, etc.

-For feeds, we generally like pellets without high molasses content, but that said, grain choices for stable horses well into rehab vary foster location to foster location.
+For feeds, we generally like pellets without high molasses content(and this is what a horse Should be fed), but that said, grain choices for stable horses well into rehab vary foster location to foster location.